 Microservices as the goal

 "There was one client where the CIO just announced ‘We're going to do microservices.’
-And it's a very sort of top-down hierarchical organization.
+And it's a very sort of top-down hierarchical organisation.
 And I meet developers.
 And it was like, ‘Why are you doing microservices?’
 ‘Well, my manager told me to.’"

 The Red Flag law